- The Latest

 - Meet The Editors

-In the Studio: Roy Assaf On His Greatest Fears as a Choreographer
+In The Studio: Roy Assaf On His Greatest Fears As a Choreographer

 As the sun beams into the beautiful John Cage & Merce Cunningham studio at the Baryshikov Arts Center, Roy Assaf and his dancers are exploding in the space preparing for their upcoming performance.
 The fact that Assaf grew up with no formal dance training would come as a surprise to anyone watching this rehearsal.
 Afterward, we sat down with Assaf to hear about his creative process and the fears he finds himself trying to overcome.